shaloo/docs.arcana/docs/howto/integrate-app/gasless.md

     The app must wait until the `init` call is complete before invoking any of the other {{config.extra.arcana.sdk_name}} functions such as onboarding users by triggering user login, obtaining the standard Ethereum provider, adding/switching networks in the wallet, etc.

-After successful initialization, you can use any `AuthProvider` functions in the app code.

-{% include "./code-snippets/provider.md" %}
+After initializing the `AuthProvider`, you can call any of its exported functions.
+See {% include "./text-snippets/authsdkref_url.md" %} for details.

 That is all! :material-party-popper: